 A notification will pop up on your screen.
 Tap “OK“.

 Step 9.
 Now connect your Redmi Note 5 to your computer using its USB.

 Step 10.
-Choose “File Transfer” mode when asked (do not choose charging mode).
+Choose “File Transfer” mode when asked (do not choose the Charging mode).

 Step 12.
 Now type following lines of command.
-Hit Enter every each line to issue it.
+Hit Enter every line to issue it.

 adb reboot bootloader